uxmstudio/UXMPDFKit/README.md

 ```

 #### Objective-C
-Although written in Swift, the main code reader can be used in Objective-C.
+Although written in Swift, the core reader can be used in Objective-C.
 ```objective-c
 NSError *error;
 NSString *path = [[NSBundle mainBundle] pathForResource:@"sample" ofType:@"pdf"];